Gravydigger/blog/src/content/post/arch-install/index.md

 editor       no
 ```

 This is the config file for systemd-boot.
 Now we need to define the boot entries.
-First, we want to set a label for our encrypted partition, let's call it `arch_os`:
+First, we want to set a label for our encrypted partition.
+Let's call it `arch_os`:

 ```
 cryptsetup config --label="arch_os" /dev/sda2